Student Complaints

 If you are enrolled on a University Award delivered at a Partner College you should use the College’s own procedures.
 Once these are exhausted, you have a right to pursue the complaint with the University.

-Before you begin formal proceedings you are encouraged to initially try and resolve the issue informally, either by speaking directly with those concerned or with your personal tutor, programme leader or the Students’ Union.
-If an informal approach cannot settle the issue, only then should you begin formal proceedings.
+Before you begin formal proceedings, we would encourage you firstly to try and resolve the issue informally, either by speaking directly with those concerned or with your Personal Tutor, Programme Leader or the Students’ Union Advice Centre.
+If an informal approach is unable to resolve the issue, only then should you begin formal proceedings.
+Further guidance for both staff and students on informal resolution of complaints can be found here.

-Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case.
-If your complaint concerns the Head of School, then the University will arrange for another Head of School to investigate.
+Once your complaint has been received your Head of School (or nominated senior member of staff) will carry out an investigation into your case and conclude it within 20 working days.
+When they have completed their investigation you will receive a report of their findings.

-There are three further steps to the complaints procedure after the Head of School investigation: the Review stage, the Standing Complaints Panel and the Hearing.
+There are two possible further steps to the complaints procedure after the Head of School investigation:

 Further details of the latter stages of a complaint are set out in the University General Regulations.